Winchester College, founded by William of Wykeham in 1382, is one of the world’s most famous and distinguished schools.

 Located in the historic surrounds of England’s medieval capital, the school is fortunate to maintain 11 acres of formal gardens and more than 80 listed buildings.
 Many of these buildings are of national importance and all are in current use.
 More information on the school's location and buildings can be found here

 One hour tours of Winchester College, led by experienced Tour Guides, concentrate on the medieval heart of the school including Chamber Court, Chapel, College Hall, Cloisters and the 17th Century School building.
 Tours are available daily and start at the Porters’ Lodge on College Street, SO23 9NA.

-Occasionally a school function or other event may lead to a tour not being available.
-Please check availability by contacting us at the details above.
+Please note that occasionally a school function or other event may lead to a tour not being available.

 The Winchester College Treasury houses the school’s collections of art and archaeology.
 These include artefacts from Egypt, Greece and Rome, casts of the Parthenon Frieze, and Chinese ceramics from the Tang to Qing dynasties.
 They are displayed in the medieval Warden's Stables, converted into a museum in 2016.

 The Treasury is open to members of the public from 2-4pm every day, except between Christmas and New Year.
 Last admission is at 3.30pm.
 On rare occasions we have to close the Treasury for an exhibition changeover; details will be posted here.